bagisto/bagisto-docs/docs/1.x/api/attributes.md

 ## Get all attributes

-This api request will fetch all the attributes.
+This API request will fetch all the attributes.

 - Headers